Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/staticdefense/emplacement_weapons.md

 A pinnacle of computer technology, mechanical skill and sophisticated targeting software, this Emplacement is the worst enemy of anything that can fly, walk, or swim.
 It uses [long bullets].
 # cpds1
 Due to the astounding rate of fire, as well as fast tracking and response abilities, it is almost [impossible for targets to evade].
-Thanks to its advanced targeting system, it is the [best weapon for anti-projectile defense purposes], with the capability to [shoot down artillery projectiles in mid air].
+Thanks to its advanced targeting system, it is the [best weapon for anti-projectile defense purposes], with the capability to [shoot down artillery projectiles in mid-air].
 In order to do that, it needs to be linked to a [Radar](radar.md) or [Observers](#ir_observer0) in order to maximize the chances of successful interception.
 # cpds2
 The only drawback it comes with is its enormous maintenance cost, due to its high rate of fire.
 If you're struggling with providing it with sufficient amounts of ammunition, consider using it as a [special, last resort] weapon for countering projectiles.
 # tesla0